-Pervasive development disorder: this category is includes those children who experience significant problems with communication as well as play and have a difficulty in interacting with other people.
+Pervasive development disorder: this category includes those children who experience significant problems with communication as well as play and have difficulty in interacting with other people.
 This is referred to as a milder form of autism because children suffering from it are too social to be diagnosed autistic.

 Childhood disintegrative disorder: children suffering from this rare condition experience slow development in all the areas, be it physical or mental.
 At some point later, mostly between the age of 2 and 10 years, the child will begin to lose a lot of the skills that he/she had acquired through the years and with time, the child will also lose control over other functions such as bowel and bladder control.

 Rett’s syndrome: those children who suffer from this disorder tend to show symptoms of PDD.
 They also suffer from a loss of many motor as well as movement skills such as that of walking, using their hands, etc. They end up developing poor coordination.
 Because this condition has been linked to a defect on the X chromosome, it very commonly affects girls.